greenm01/vb4x/docs/ec4x_specs.md

 # XYZ\.0 Research & Technology

+In a standard game, all tech levels start at zero.

 ## XYZ\.1 Upgrades

 Houses may invest SATs to upgrade technologies, which are purchased in levels.